Cost of Living Comparison Between Italy and Croatia Cost of Living Comparison Between Italy and Croatia

 Which country has higher housing costs?

-Should I move to Croatia or Italy?
+Should I move to Croatia or to Italy?

-It depends on what you're after.
-Croatia wins on affordability; Italy may offer higher salaries, better infrastructure, and different cultural perks.
+It depends on what you're after: Croatia wins on affordability; Italy may offer higher salaries, better infrastructure, and different cultural perks.
 Both attract large expat communities for different reasons.

 Italy vs other spots: cost of living compared